-Carbon dioxide equivalent (CO2e): A quantity that describes, for a given mixture and amount of greenhouse gas, the amount of $CO_2$ that would have the same global warming potential when measured over a specified timescale.
-See also Greenhouse gas.
+CO2e: Carbon dioxide equivalent: A quantity that describes, for a given mixture and amount of greenhouse gas, the amount of CO2 that would have the same global warming potential when measured over a specified timescale.

 Cofferdam: Watertight enclosure from which water is pumped to expose the bottom of a body of water and allow construction.